The New Rules of Creativity for 2022

 As you’ll see, we take a different view of creativity than our fellow business media outlets do.
 To us, creativity isn’t limited to the fields typically thought of as “creative,” such as entertainment, marketing, or branding.
 We know that creativity is happening everywhere: science labs, law offices, parliamentary halls, and even the open seas—and thank goodness.
 Creativity is what leads people to fix the world’s most urgent problems.

-The work that’s been done by this year’s cohort of 56 groundbreaking people showcases several ways that creativity can lead to bold and substantial change.
+The work that’s been done by this year’s cohort of 56 Most Creative People in Business showcases several ways that creativity can lead to bold and substantial change.
 Here are some of the lessons they offer, for 2022 and beyond.

 Just do something